whodef/whodef/README.md

 ### Hi there!

+I am a web developer.
 A few words about my activity.

 🌱 At this time, I am improving my qualifications at Yandex.Praktikum on the role of "Web developer".
 I am learning Frontend with VanillaJS and React.js. and a server side development such as Node.js, express, MongoDB.
 You know, MERN stack.